adarshswaminath/blog2buzz/README.md

 # Blog2Buzz

 Blog2Buzz is a web application designed to help developers, students, security specialists, and anyone in the tech industry stay updated with current market technology.
-It leverages web scraping, AI assistance, and social media integration to provide a seamless experience for accessing and sharing the latest blogs from dev.to.
+It leverages web scraping and AI assistance to provide a seamless experience for accessing , summerizing and sharing the latest blogs from dev.to.

 ## Features